australiatest/australiatest/_posts/2024-10-26-galleries.md

 ---
-layout: default
+layout: base
-title: Photography
+title: Gallery overview
 permalink: /photography/
 ---

-<h1>{{ page.title }}</h1>
+<h2> {{ page.title }} </h2>

-<p>Below are two example galleries.
-The first gallery illustrates basic usage.
-The second gallery illustrate how to include several image galleries into one entry to create more complex structures and tell better stories.</p>
+This page illustrates how to include links to multiple galleries in one row.
+It is the overview page to navigate to different galleries.

 {% assign count = 0 %}
 {% assign align = "left" %}